Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Introduction

-Early works on the problem of density estimation under the assumption of known measurement error distribution focused on addressing how to estimate the unknown density and compute the rates of convergence of the methods for specific error distributions.
-These early works include \citet{Carroll1988}, \citet{devroye1989consistent}, \citet{fan1993adaptively}, \citet{mendelsohn1982deconvolution}, \citet{Stefanski1990}, \citet{stefanski1990rates}.
-Among those vast amount of literature, \citet{Fan1991} discusses how difficulty of the deconvolution problem depend on the dispersion of the noise by introducing the notion of supersmooth and ordinary smooth noise, thereby providing insights on the nonparametric deconvolution.
+Early works in deconvolution literature focus on addressing how to estimate the signal density assuming a specific form of noise distribution distribution and computing the rates of convergence for the proposed methods.
+These early works include \cite{mendelsohn1982deconvolution, Carroll1988, devroye1989consistent, Stefanski1990, stefanski1990rates, fan1993adaptively} to name a few.
+Among the vast amount of literature, \cite{Fan1991} discusses how the dispersion characteristic of the noise influence the difficulty of the deconvolution problem by introducing the notion of ordinary smooth- and supersmooth- noise, thereby providing insights on the hardness of nonparametric deconvolution.

-Subsequently, the problem of density estimation with unknown error density, which is also estimated from samples of the error itself, has been considered; see \citet{diggle1993fourier} and \citet{neumann1997effect}, for example.
-In particular, the setup where there are replicated measurements for each inherently different samples--with errors being independent and the intrinsic signal of the observations being the same among repeated measurements--drew much attention.
-For example, \citet{jaech1985statistical} described an experimental setup where the uranium concentration is repeatedly measured for several fuel pellets; \citet{biemer2011measurement} discusses repeated observations in a social science context, e.g., in surveys.
-There are also a plenty of works under the setup on medical and clinical research, for example, \citet{bland1986statistical} on lung function, \citet{dunn1989design} on a brain-related study, \citet{eliasziw1994statistical} on physiotherapy for the knee, etc. Further medical examples can be found in \citet{carroll2006measurement} and \citet{dunn2009statistical}.

-\citet{Delaigle2008} argues that even in such a setting of unknown error density with repeated measurements, a modified kernel deconvolution estimator using the estimated error density and a ridge parameter to avoid division-by-zero achieves the same first order property as the original kernel deconvolution estimator considered in \citet{Carroll1988}, \citet{Fan1991}.
+Subsequently, the harder problem of density estimation with unknown error density has been considered.
+The usual proposal was to estimate the error density from side information such as the samples of the error itself \cite{johannes2009deconvolution}.
+In particular, the setup with replicated measurements\footnote{That is to say, the observer is allowed to measure the same signal with independent measurement error multiple times.} for each inherently different samples drew much attention \cite{diggle1993fourier, neumann1997effect}, for example. \cite{Delaigle2008} argues that a modified kernel deconvolution estimator using the estimated error density achieves the same first order property as the original kernel deconvolution estimator considered in \cite{Carroll1988, Fan1991}.

-Our problem of interest is closely related to, but not limited to the problem of matrix completion.
-It is because we are not only recovering the matrix as a stack of numbers, but the underlying latent functions and column features.
+In this paper, we restrict ourselves to supersmooth noise and `nice' distribution functions and thus we are able to estimate distribution and quantile function of the signal from the estimated density using `plug-in' estimator, as discussed in \cite{Fan1991}.
+However, estimation of distributions, moments, quantiles, etc. can be more complicated in general and does not follow as an immediate consequence of density estimation \cite{hall2008estimation, dattner2011deconvolution, dattner2016adaptive}.